 Panasonic LX100 versus Sony RX100 IV

-The side-by-side display below illustrates the physical size and weight of the Panasonic LX100 and the Sony RX100 IV.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX100 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic LX100 and the Sony RX100 IV are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 IV is notably smaller (22 percent) than the Panasonic LX100.
 Moreover, the RX100 IV is markedly lighter (24 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the RX100 IV are weather-sealed.